This is a list of most of the shelters and rescues that we have visited.

 Horn Lake, MS

 Just south of Memphis, TN, Horn Lake struggles with a large population of not just unwanted pit bulls, but heartworm positive dogs.
-Despite those obstacles, the remarkable staff utilizes play groups/socialization, rescue, and determination to save every animal they can.
+Despite those obstacles, the remarkable staff utilize play groups/socialization, rescue, and determination to save every animal they can.
 Read about our visit here.

-Friends of Horn Lake (like many municipal shelters, if you want your donation to go to Horn Lake, it must go via a third party otherwise it may very well end up in the general fund and not help the animals)
+(like many municipal shelters, if you want your donation to go to Horn Lake, it must go via a third party otherwise it may very well end up in the general fund and not help the animals)

 Midsouth Animal Welfare Foundation